 Belknap Crater, Shield volcano in Linn County, Oregon.

-Belknap Crater is a shield volcano located in Linn County, Oregon, rising to 2,095 feet (638 meters) with a broad, gently sloping summit.
-The surrounding landscape is defined by extensive basalt lava flows that cooled into dark, rocky terrain.
+Belknap Crater is a shield volcano in Linn County, Oregon, with a broad, gently sloping summit built up from layer upon layer of basalt lava.
+The flows that poured from its vents hardened into dark, rocky ground that covers a wide area around the crater.

 The place holds meaning for its connection to huckleberry gathering, an activity that shaped how people moved through this landscape for generations.
 Local trails today follow routes that indigenous peoples once walked during their seasonal harvests.